sirredbeard/awesome-wsl/README.md

 ## FAQ

-### What is Linux?
+### 1. What is Linux?

 Linux is a [UNIX-like](https://github.com/sirredbeard/Awesome-UNIX#frequently-asked-questions) [open-source](https://opensource.org/osd) operating system.
-The core of Linux is a kernel (the piece of the operating system that lies between the hardware and the applications you choose to run) developed by Linus Torvalds.
-Linux also includes a wide array of applications, including web servers, compilers, and e-mail clients, developed and contributed by tens of thousands of programmers.
-These applications are then bundled together into distributions by communities, companies, and individuals.
+The core of Linux is a [kernel](https://www.howtogeek.com/howto/31632/what-is-the-linux-kernel-and-what-does-it-do/) (the piece of the operating system that lies between the hardware and the applications you choose to run) developed by Linus Torvalds.
+Linux also includes a wide array of applications, including web servers, compilers, and e-mail clients, developed and contributed by tens of thousands of programmers to the open-source ecosystem.
+These applications are then bundled together and maintained into [distributions](https://en.wikipedia.org/wiki/Linux_distribution) by communities, companies, and individuals.

-### What is a Linux distribution?
+### 2. What is a Linux distribution?

 Unlike Windows there are many different Linux distributions, each of which is assembled with different approaches to software selection and implementation.
-For example, the goal of the non-profit volunteer Debian Project community is to produce a universal operating system.
+For example, the goal of the non-profit volunteer [Debian Project](https://www.debian.org/devel/constitution) community is to produce a universal operating system.
 There are also Linux distributions based on other distributions.
-Ubuntu is a distribution based on Debian built by for-profit company Canonical for paid use in the enterprise market.
+Ubuntu is a distribution based on Debian built by for-profit company Canonical for [paid use in the enterprise market](https://www.ubuntu.com/support).
 Kali is a distribution based on Debian built with an emphasis on tools for network security testing.
+You can see the most popular distributions at [DistroWatch](https://distrowatch.com/).

-### What is Windows?
+### 3. What is Windows?

 Windows is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
 Windows Subsystem for Linux first shipped in Windows 10 Anniversary Update, version number 1607, in August 2016.
 WSL can be enabled on all versions of Windows after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.

-### What is the Windows Subsystem for Linux?
+### 4. What is the Windows Subsystem for Linux?

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
 WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run a Linux userland of the users choice on top of it.
 It is the successor to defunct [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX).

-### Is Windows Subsystem for Linux an emulator?
+### 5. Is Windows Subsystem for Linux an emulator?

-No. Windows Subsystem for Linux is not an emulator, or like Wine, or VirtualBox.
+No. Windows Subsystem for Linux is not an emulator, or like [Wine](https://www.winehq.org/), or [VirtualBox](https://www.virtualbox.org/).
 WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows NT kernel.

-### How does Windows Subsystem for Linux work?
+### 6. How does Windows Subsystem for Linux really work?

 * [Windows Subsystem for Linux Overview](https://blogs.msdn.microsoft.com/wsl/2016/04/22/windows-subsystem-for-linux-overview/) at MSDN.
 * [WSL File System Support](https://blogs.msdn.microsoft.com/wsl/2016/06/15/wsl-file-system-support/) at MSDN.